Scheduled MonumentsEnglandGreat Tosson tower house

 What is Great Tosson tower house?

-Great Tosson tower house is a fortified residential structure located in Northumberland, dating to the medieval period when such defensive dwellings were characteristic of the Anglo-Scottish border region.
+Great Tosson tower house is a defensive fortified structure located in Northumberland in the English north-east.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008096.

 Who is responsible for protecting Great Tosson tower house?